 Cloud Storage provides

 a command-line utility that you can use to move file-based data from any

 existing file system into Cloud Storage.
 Written in Python,

-runs on Linux, Mac OS X and Windows systems.
+runs on Linux, macOS and Windows systems.
 In addition to moving data into

 Cloud Storage, you can use

 gsutil to create and manage

 Cloud Storage buckets, edit access rights of objects, and copy objects

 from Cloud Storage.
 For more information on how to use

-gsutil for batch data
+batch data ingestion, see

 Scripting Production Transfers.